Aurelien-UGent/3D_Models/README.md

-## Welcome to SKetchFabShowAndHide

-# Custom viewer for Sketfab utilizing the Viewer API to allow showing and hiding of the model's parts
+## The anatomy of the head muscles in caecilians (Amphibia: Gymnophiona): variation in relation to phylogeny and ecology?

+# 3D reconstructions of caecilians cephalic musculature

 _Caecilia tentaculata_: https://croisened.github.io/SketchFabShowAndHide/?id=5fe064bac9914e33a84f1c5f2007de1b

 _Rhinatrema bivittatum_: https://croisened.github.io/SketchFabShowAndHide/?id=8d4835ea0db64d2dbd69f7f82b23a524

+# Modified script from FullyCroisened
+# Custom viewer for Sketfab utilizing the Viewer API to allow showing and hiding of the model's parts
 To use this project you only need 3 files...

 - index.html (This file just has the HTML scaffolding to house the Sketchfab API viewer)